WIT2024: The 9th World Innovative Technology Challenge

 • Assessment: speed-based

-Obstacle Avoidance Driving – Chair: Peter Darcy, Santoso Gondowidjojo
+Obstacle Avoidance Driving – Chair: Peter Darcy

 Students make and program a robot that avoids collision with obstacles in a small 2m x 2m arena.
 The maximum size of a obstacle avoidance driving robot is 25cm x 25cm.